jstachio/kiwi/readme.md

 For example environment variable names often need to be converted to lower case and some prefix removed.

-**In short it is a configuration framework that can be configured with key values.**
+**In short it is a micro configuration framework that itself can be configured with key values.**

 A simple example using  `java.util.Properties` files that could be parsed to `KeyValues` would be: